-A few species of carnivorous are flowering plants, which eat bugs, insects and other small animals that land on them.
-Venus flytrap, butterworts, pitcher plants are the best example of a carnivorous angiosperm.
-These species of flowering plants are also called insectivorous plants based on their mode of nutrients.
+The carnivorous flowering plants eat bugs, insects and other small animals that land on them.
+Venus flytrap, butterworts, and pitcher plants are the best example of a carnivorous angiosperm.
+These species of flowering plants are also called insectivorous plants based on their mode of nutrition.

 According to plant evolution records, several centuries ago, tulips were more valuable than gold in some places of Holland.